SnurfTech/awesome-command-blocks/command-block-combinations/car.md

 This command will make the invisible horse unable to jump.
 This is because it would look very wierd if you saw your car jumping around.

 ---
-Now you can press the button that spawns the car to start driving and you can press the button that gets rid of it when you want to stop driving!
+Now you can press the button that spawns the car and (it may take a few tries) try to "ride" the invisible horse.
+If you can't find it, then it will always be at the front seat.
+So you basically want to try to "ride" the front seat of the car.
+Then you can press the button that gets rid of the car when you want to stop driving.